oliviertassinari/babel-plugin-transform-react-remove-prop-types/README.md

 }
 ```
 This mode is quite useful for lib authors.
+However, there is some limitation.
-However, we do not support the old `React.createClass` syntax nor the
+We do not support the old `React.createClass` syntax nor the
 name less classes yet.
+In those cases, we keep the `propTypes`.

 ## License